tousifislam/gwModels/README.md

 Tousif Islam

 ## Citation guideline
-If you make use of the gwModels framework, please cite the following paper:
+If you make use of the gwModels framework, please cite the following papers:

 ```
 @article{Islam:2024rhm,